Zyfurr/Zyfurr.github.io/index.md

         }
     }
     ```
-2. You are now able to test your different matrix multiplication methods using Jupyter Notebooks.
+2. You are now able to test your different matrix multiplication methods using Jupyter notebooks.

 {: .new-title }
 > Congratulations!
 >
-> You've successfully reworked labs 1 & 2 using Jupyter Notebooks.
+> You've successfully reworked labs 1 & 2 using Jupyter notebooks.
 You now have access to a powerful alternative way of interfacing with your FPGA board.

 ## Troubleshooting